liamg/golume/README.md

 # Golume

-A tiny wrapper for addressing all pulse audio outputs at once, hacked together for nicer i3 key mappings when switching between laptop speakers/headphones.
+A tiny wrapper for addressing the active pulse audio output, hacked together for nicer i3 key mappings when switching between laptop speakers/headphones.

 ## Install